Auratmos/auratmos.github.io/README.md

 # auratmos.github.io
-Visit https://auratmos.github.io/ to see my website! ^.^
+Visit https://auratmos.github.io/ to see my website!

+This repository contains the needed files for the Auratmos website.